-- Malware Analysis: The Malware Analysis view enables analysts to analyze certain types of file objects to assess the likelihood that a file is malicious.
-Malware Analysis is an automated malware analysis processor designed to analyze certain types of file objects (for example, Windows PE, PDF, and MS Office) to assess the likelihood that a file is malicious.
-Using Malware Analysis, the malware analyst can prioritize the massive number of files captured in order to focus analysis efforts on the files that are most likely to be malicious.
+- Malware Analysis: Malware Analysis is an automated malware analysis processor designed to analyze certain types of file objects (for example, Windows PE, PDF, and MS Office) to assess the likelihood that a file is malicious.
+Using Malware Analysis, you can prioritize the massive number of files captured in order to focus analysis efforts on the files that are most likely to be malicious.

-The Configure view enables Threat Intel (content) personnel to configure data sources and inputs to NetWitness Suite in one convenient location.
+The Configure view enables Threat Intel personnel (Content Experts) to configure data sources and inputs to NetWitness Platform in one convenient location.

 The CONFIGURE menu has the following options:

 - Live Content: (Live Services) The Live Content view enables you to search for and subscribe to Live Services resources.
-Live Services is the component of the NetWitness Suite that manages communication and synchronization between NetWitness Suite services and a library of Live content available to RSA NetWitness Suite customers.
-You can view, search, deploy, and subscribe to content from the RSA Live Content Management System (CMS) to NetWitness Suite services and software.
+Live Services is the component of the NetWitness Platform that manages communication and synchronization between NetWitness Platform services and a library of Live content available to RSA NetWitness Platform customers.
+You can view, search, deploy, and subscribe to content from the RSA Live Content Management System (CMS) to NetWitness Platform services and software.
 When you subscribe to a resource, you agree to receive updates on a regular basis from RSA Live Services.

 For Legacy 10.6 users, this was Live > Search.

-- Incident Rules: The Incident Rules view enables you to create aggregation rules with various criteria to automatically create incidents.
+- Incident Rules: The Incident Rules view enables you to create incident rules with various criteria to automatically create incidents.
 You can view prioritized incidents in the Respond view.

 - ESA Rules: The ESA Rules view enables you to manage the Event Stream Analysis (ESA) rules that specify criteria for problem behavior or threatening events in your network.
 When ESA detects a threat that matches the rule criteria, it generates an alert.